Abhimanyupur

-Abhimanyupur is a village in Kurukshetra district of Haryana, India.
+Abhimanyupur (formerly Amin) is a village in Kurukshetra district of Haryana, India.
 This village is 8 kilometres from the city of Kurukshetra.
 This village is famous for being the site where Abhimanyu, the son of Arjuna, died in the Mahabharata War.
 This is the site where the Kauravas arranged the deadly "chakravyuha" formation and trapped and killed Abhimanyu.
 This village is part of the 48 kos parikrama of Kurukshetra.
 This village has many sacred places associated with Hinduism.